Homepage

 Those interested in American political history may also want to take a look at my three nonfiction books on presidential nominating conventions.
 The First American Political Conventions and President-Making in the Gilded Age chronicle the conventions held during the 19th century, and Roosevelt to Roosevelt explores the conventions in the first half of the 20th century.
 The New Yorker has called me “the most exhaustive chronicler of the conventions.”
 I have spoken about the books at several presidential sites, including the libraries and/or homes of Franklin Roosevelt, Theodore Roosevelt, Woodrow Wilson, Grover Cleveland, Rutherford B. Hayes, and James Garfield.

-For more information about my books, take a look at the other pages of this website and follow me on Facebook at STAN HAYNES BOOKS and on Instagram at STANHAYNESAUTHOR.
+For more information about my books, take a look at the other pages of this website and follow me on Facebook at STAN HAYNES BOOKS and on Instagram at STANHAYNES3.